updeshxp/scrcpy-android/README.md

 - Hit **start** button.

-- Accept and trust(check always allow from this computer) the ADB connection prompt on target device.(Some custom roms don't have this prompt.)
+- Accept and trust(check always allow from this computer) the ADB connection prompt on target device(Some custom roms don't have this prompt).

 - Thats all!
 You should be seeing the screen of target android device.